jharding/ghostwriter/README.md

 Ghostwriter
 ===========

-Ghostwriter is a library for haunting your web page, specifically input[type="test"] and textareas on your web page.
-You provide Ghostwriter the element to haunt along with a set of instructions detailing the haunting (`manuscript`) and Ghostwriter will take care if the rest.
+Ghostwriter is a JavaScript library that provides a simple API for programmatically interacting with `input[type="text"]` and `textarea` elements.
+Give Ghostwriter the element you'd like to interact with along with a set of instructions that detail the interaction and Ghostwriter will take care of the rest.
 It's quite neat.

 Download
 --------